codeMaestro78/markdown-notes-mcp/README.md

 ## 🚀 Features

 - **Semantic Search**: Find notes using natural language queries with AI-powered relevance scoring
+- **Question-Answering**: Ask questions about your notes and get AI-generated answers using Google Gemini
+- **Note Generation**: Create new notes based on prompts or existing content
 - **Multiple Output Formats**: Text, JSON, Table, PDF, HTML, and Markdown exports
 - **Auto-Tagging**: Automatically generate relevant tags for new notes
 - **MCP Server Integration**: Ready for GitHub Copilot integration